Skip to main content

 This course may be taken over a minimum of one academic year or a maximum of two academic years from the date of first registration for the programme.

-• Research Methods & Approaches for Teaching and Learning in Higher Education (TL6001) consists of 24 contact hours.
-The resources guide you through developing an understanding of the SoTL literature through engagement with key teaching and learning journals.
+• Research Methods & Approaches for Teaching and Learning in Higher Education (TL6020) provides resources to guide you through developing an understanding of the SoTL literature through engagement with key teaching and learning journals and international perspectives.

-• Dissertation in Teaching & Learning (TL6002) focuses on working within a community of practice and peer review in addition to guidance from your supervisor with the objective of developing your research project and drafts of your research paper.
+• Dissertation in Teaching & Learning (TL6021) focuses on working within a community of practice and peer review in addition to guidance from your supervisor with the objective of developing your project, conducting it, and sharing drafts of your paper.

 Assessment